guettli/programming-guidelines/README.rst

 Configuration Management
 ........................

-Use a configuration management tool like Salt or Ansible.
+Use a configuration management tool like Ansible.

 Use CI here, too.
 Otherwise only few people dare to make changes.
 And this means the speed of incremental evolution to a more efficent way will decreases.

-Do not use RPM/DPKG to configure a system.
+I do not use RPM/DPKG to configure a system.

 Do you know why this is called "`file.absent <https://docs.saltstack.com/en/latest/ref/states/all/salt.states.file.html#salt.states.file.absent>`_" and not "file.remove"?

+`Google search for "Declarative vs Imperative" <https://www.google.com/search?q=Declarative+vs+Imperative>`_

 Change file vs put file
 .......................